Every two months, we survey 600 mid-sized business leaders across the country to understand their expectations and priorities for the future.

 Business investment expectations

-As confidence climbs sharply across the market, this has fed into businesses’ investment expectations, which have increased across all areas monitored by the Tracker.
-The biggest increases were seen in skills development, growing internationally, recruitment and technology.
+As confidence falters slightly across the market, this has fed into businesses’ investment expectations, which have seen little change across all areas monitored by the Tracker.
+The biggest changes were reductions in skills development, R&D and technology and an anticipated increase in plant, machinery and new buildings.

 Schellion Horn, Economics Consulting Partner at Grant Thornton UK LLP